banzaman/fuzzy-parakeet.todo/README.md

 - Click the green `Code` button on the repo
 - In your local PC, open your terminal in the folder you would like to clone the project.
-- Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/banzaman/To-do-list-`
+- Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/banzaman/fuzzy-parakeet.todo`
-- On the terminal, navigate into the directory like so: `cd To-do-list`
+- On the terminal, navigate into the directory like so: `cd fuzzy-parakeet.todo`

 ## Authors